superg3m/CJ/README.md

 ## Cons (I hacked this together in 2 days so forgive my sins)
 - Not optimized at all
-- Likely has bugs, almost certainly has a memory leak of some kind...
 - Error handling is none-existant your program will likely crash on asserts if you give it malformed input.
+(This is being worked on)

 ## Getting Started